Welcome to the online home of composer Justin Sherburn. Justin loves to collaborate on creative projects.

 University of Texas professor, Dr. Ben Hodges, will be performing with Montopolis in 2022.
 We are thrilled to have this esteemed scientist travel with the group and share his insights with our audiences.

-We are pleased that "All Things Considered" took an interest in our recent album, "Texas Workforce Commission Hold Music".
+Highway Lights is pleased that "All Things Considered" took an interest in our recent album, "Texas Workforce Commission Hold Music".
 We are even more pleased that the TWC chose our music as their official hold music!
 Listen to the NPR story HERE.

 This project is generously funded by Mid-America Arts Alliance, The National Endowment for the Arts, and the state arts agencies of Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas.